allebone/help.omni.af.mil/docs/PEX/Scheduling.md

     * Date and Time

 6. Click Add for your selection.
 7. The Additional Information view displays.
 8. Give your selection a Name and a value \(e.g, For a Checkbox selection, the name = Aircraft Fueled and the Value = a blank checkbox so it can be check-marked when accomplished\).
 9. Click on the Done.
 10. Click on the Save button at the top of the display.
 11. Observe the Additional Information area is now fil ed with the custom field checkbox and name.

 Edit a Custom Field

 1. Select a Mission, Event or Production Request that you would like to edit the custom information to.
 2. The Details displays.
 3. Click on the edit \(pencil\) icon.
 4. Scroll down to the Additional Information area.

-5. Click on the More Options \(. .\) button button to the right of the added Additional Information.
+5. Click on the More Options \(...\) button button to the right of the added Additional Information.
 6. Click Edit.
 7. The Additional Information view displays.
 8. Edit the information as required then click Done.
 9. The Edit Mission/Event or Production Request view displays.
 10. Click Done.
 11. Click Save.
 The Additional Information changes are saved.
 12. Use the back arrow to return to the Calendar or Timeline view.

 Delete a Custom Field

 1. Select the Mission, Event or Production Request that you would like to edit additional custom information to.
 2. The Details view displays.
 3. Click on the edit \(pencil\) icon.
 4. The Edit Mission/Event or Production Request view displays.

-5. Scrol to the bottom to the Additional Information drop down.
+5. Scroll to the bottom to the Additional Information drop down.

-6. Click on the More Options \(. .\) button to the right of the added Additional Information.
+6. Click on the More Options \(...\) button to the right of the added Additional Information.
 7. Click on Delete.
 8. The Additional Information is deleted.
 9. Click Save.

 Common Scheduler Functions